 We know that college acceptance rates can seem daunting.
 However, don’t let college acceptance rates overwhelm you.
 Instead, think of them as a set of guiding statistics.
 Acceptance rates can help you craft your college list and determine which schools may be a good fit for you.

 What is the UC Berkeley Acceptance Rate?

-The UC Berkeley acceptance rate for applicants in the fall of 2021 was 14.5%.
-That means fewer than 15 out of 100 hopeful applicants overcame the UC Berkeley acceptance rate, earning a place within the UC Berkeley enrollment.
-This low acceptance rate is because the college saw a total of 22,212 applicants vying for UC Berkeley enrollment.
+The UC Berkeley acceptance rate for applicants in the 2022-2023 admissions cycle was 11.2%.
+That means fewer than 12 out of 100 hopeful applicants overcame the UC Berkeley acceptance rate, earning a place within the UC Berkeley enrollment.
+This low acceptance rate is because the college saw a total of 125,922 applicants vying for UC Berkeley enrollment.

 The acceptance rate for UC Berkeley is less selective than that of most Ivy League schools, which typically have single-digit acceptance rates.
 However, an offer from the UC Berkeley admissions office is still an exclusive offer.
 If you want to be a part of the UC Berkeley enrollment, you must present a competitive application.

 UC Berkeley is ranked #20 on the U.S. News list of Best National Universities.
 The UC Berkeley acceptance rate is lower than that of other colleges that rank similarly, such as Emory University or University of Michigan–Ann Arbor.
 Remember, acceptance rates vary, even between similar schools.
 So, try to base your college list around schools with a variety of acceptance rates.

 To learn more about the incoming freshman class of UC Berkeley enrollment, check out their freshman admissions profile.

 Comparing UC Berkeley Acceptance Rate to Other UCs